Tips for Tipping in Italy

 4. Tipping a private driver in Italy isn’t necessary.
 They’re expensive anyway.

 I’ve read articles that waiters (and many other workers in the tourist industry) are well paid with many benefits.
 This one really bothers me even though I’m not a waiter or hotel worker.
 It’s the perfect example of how we should be careful about everything we read on the net.
-Most waiters do not, I repeat do not, get great pay and benefits.
-Anyone writing this obviously has no knowledge of how work is regulated (and not regulated in Italy).
-It’s simply the regurgitation of a would be expert’s opinion, that has been read and copied by even more would be experts.
-I’m prepared to contest anyone on the matter, because it’s totally false.
-I don’t think it’s false…I know it’s false!
+Anyone writing this, obviously has no knowledge of how work is regulated (and not regulated in Italy).

 Italians are offended by tips